Geetha63/MS-Teams-Scripts/TeamOwnerMemberandChannel details/Readme.md

 # If input=2

 First it will get the available Teams in the tenat\
-For each Team it will fetch the Teamid,TeamDisplayname and ChannelName of the team
+For each Team it will fetch the Teamid, TeamDisplayname and ChannelName of the team

 # Output